danielabar/meblog/src/markdown/active_storage_form_errors.md

 ## 3. Hidden Signed ID

-After enabling Direct Uploads, we learned that the attachment blob was created and we had access to it's `signed_id`.
-This means that the form can be modified to submit this `signed_id` as a hidden field, and if present, Rails will associate the previously uploaded file to the `ExpenseReport` model upon the next successful form submission.
-This means the user only needs to correct their validation error (missing Description in our case), but they don't need to select the file from their file system again.
+When using Direct Uploads, the file is uploaded and a blob is created immediately, even before the form is successfully submitted.
+This gives us access to the blob’s `signed_id`, which we can use to re-attach the file later.

+To avoid forcing the user to re-select their file after a validation error (like a missing description), we can store the `signed_id` in a hidden field.
+On the next successful form submission, Rails will associate the already-uploaded file with the model using this ID.

-However, we only want to submit this hidden field in the case where `attached?` is true (meaning there was an attempt to attach a file), but `persisted?` is false, meaning the attachment wasn't associated to the model.
+However, we only want to render the hidden field if the file was uploaded (`attached?`) but not yet saved with the record (`persisted?`).
+That’s how we know the user attached something, but the form failed validation.

-To implement this logic, add the following to the form partial:
+Here’s how to implement that in the form partial:

 ```erb
 <%= form_with(model: expense_report) do |form| %>